hahaxun/mmf/website/docs/challenges/textvqa_challenge.md

 To check your results, you can go in 'My submissions' section and select 'Validation Phase' and click on 'Result file'.

-Now, you can either edit the M4C model to create your own model on top of it or create your own model inside MMF to beat M4C in challenge.
+Now, you can either edit the M4C model to create your own model on top of it or create your own model inside multimodelity to beat M4C in challenge.